 Step 1.
 Spin up our stack for Windows Server.
 Officially called the Windows 2012 R2 RDS phpMyadmin Utility Server

 This server has all the goodies to get started, and acts as the core foundation.
-It is set up with WinSCP, Putty, phpMyAdmin, MySQL, MySQL Client, phpStorm [as of 1.5 release], Group Policy shortcut, and more.
+It is set up with WinSCP, Putty, phpMyAdmin, MySQL, MySQL Client, phpStorm [as of 1.5 release, trial version], Group Policy shortcut, and more.

 Step 2.
 Create your developer accounts using the Windows Server Manager.
 Now this server only allows for two RDP connections, so it is limited.
 You can build your own RDP Application server to get around these constraints, but we found it just easier and faster to just clone the Windows server.
 Reason comes down to cost per hour of usage.
 As development normally does not take place 24/7/365, and when it does, just bring up the clones online – 2,4,6 😉